aexeagmbh/www.clunc.eu/pelican/content/clunc.md

 Author: Philipp Renger
 Summary: The _second_ Computational Linguistics Unconference (clunc) will be held on the 24th & 25th of January!

-In January 2015, the second (annual) Computational Linguistics Unconference will be held in Stuttgart, Germany.
+In March 2016, the third (annual) Computational Linguistics Unconference will be held in Stuttgart, Germany.
+We will announce the keynote speaker in January!
 ![clunc Logo](https://s3-eu-west-1.amazonaws.com/uploads-eu.hipchat.com/81297/586215/087RZFJMRzWSen7/clunc%20logo%20claim.png)